Updated: Sep 9

 Celebrating festivals with Children by Laura Lopez

-Celebration of festivals are one of the special elements of our Waldorf Curriculum.
+Celebration of festivals is one of the special elements of our Waldorf Curriculum.

 By celebrating festivals, we hope to nurture a sense of reverence and awe, which can be carried